Professional Academic Research Experience

 My current research goal is the preparation and study of novel host molecules that are capable of binding and sensing a variety of ionic and molecular guests.
 As part of this research programme, synthetic investigations into rapidly preparing interlocked molecules have been undertaken.

 At Lancaster I have supervised a number of students undertaking research projects.
-In 2017/18, this included a final year PhD student and two MChem undergraduate students.
+In 2020/21, this includes a first year PhD student and three final year undergraduate students.

-I am an active member of the Royal Society of Chemistry (RSC), being Secretary of the Lancaster & District local section and a committee member of the Macrocyclic and Supramolecular Chemistry (MASC) interest group.
+I am active within the Royal Society of Chemistry (RSC), being a committee member of the Macrocyclic and Supramolecular Chemistry (MASC) interest group.

 Post-Doctoral Research Associate in the Department of Chemistry, Durham University